Guide: Campaign Communication Template Pack

 [Your name]

-What makes this work: it closes the first loop.
-People find out something actually happened with their input.
-Sharing themes validates that the review is substantive, not a checkbox.
+Why this works: it closes the first loop.
+People find out that something actually happened with their input.
+Sharing themes validates that the review is substantive, not a box-ticking exercise.
 And naming a specific date for the outcome creates accountability.

 Email 4: The Outcome Communication

 When to send: When you have a decision.
-Even if the decision is not yet.
-This is the most important email in the whole sequence.
+Even if the decision is not yet final.
+This is the most important email in the entire sequence.

 Subject: Here is what we are doing with your ideas on [topic]